 Rejection & How to Find Poetry Magazines that Care

 - First, you could keep trying to send out new work until it (hopefully) strikes the right chord, resulting in publication.
 That’s what I’ll call the passive approach.
 This is business-as-usual for most poets.
 And there certainly isn’t anything wrong with it, but it’s important to note that it doesn’t guarantee consistent publication.
 It’s just a more sophisticated version of throwing everything at the wall until something sticks.
-Typically, poets resort to this if they’re low on time or energy, if they’re stuck in their ways, or if they don’t recognize that there’s another approach available.
+Typically, poets resort to this if they’re low on time or energy (who isn’t these days?), if they’re stuck in their ways, or if they don’t recognize that there’s another approach available.
 And that’s ok.
 Sometimes it really works.
+Sometimes it keeps your work authentic.

-- But I’m partial to another approach.
-It’s the harder one.
-The more thoughtful one.
-The one that has you actively reach out to and research the publication that rejected you so you can figure out what went wrong.
+- But I’m partial to another approach, one that has you actively reach out to and research the publication that rejected you so you can figure out what went wrong.
 That’s what I’ll call the active approach.
 It’s much more conducive to being consistently published for reasons we’ll soon cover, and even if it doesn’t get your poetry into your publication of choice, it will no doubt be helpful elsewhere.

 Poetry publication isn’t a numbers game (I cover this in depth in my guide to poetry publication).
 What matters more than how many publications you pitch is how well you pitch them.
 A few thoughtful submissions will always be better than many thoughtless ones.